-It's best to acquire your antitraffic-hole while driving far upstream, in
+It's always best to acquire your antitraffic-hole while driving far

-the light congestion far from any highway ramps.
-Often you never have to
+the high-speed light congestion far from any highway ramps.
+Often you

 drive slowly in the first place.
-Just bring your hole with you as you
+Just maintain your gap and preserve it

-Another possible problem: if the traffic flows in waves, then people at
+Another possible problem: if the traffic flows in waves, then when

 the on-ramps are able to get in.
 Merging cars just have to wait for a